-Subsequent to the dividend distributions, as set out above, the economic solvency ratio of The Phoenix Insurance and the economic solvency ratio without applying the Transitional Provisions for the Transitional Period and without adjusting the share scenario, meet the minimum economic solvency ratio target without taking into account the provisions in the Transitional Period as set by the Board of Directors at a rate of 111% and meet the 150%-170% target range, in which the Company seeks to be during and after the Transitional Period, taking into account the Deduction during the Transitional Period and its gradual reduction, thus, the Company meets the requirements of the letter published by the Commissioner in October 2017 regarding restrictions on dividend distribution, as set out above.
+Subsequent to the dividend distributions, as set out above, the economic solvency ratio of The Phoenix Insurance and the economic solvency ratio excluding the Transitional Provisions for the Transitional Period and without adjusting the share scenario, meet the minimum economic solvency ratio target without taking into account the provisions in the Transitional Period as set by the Board of Directors, according to the Commissioner's requirements on dividend distribution, as set out above.

-The following are data on the Company's economic solvency ratio, calculated without taking into account the Transitional Provisions and the solvency ratio target set by the Company's Board of Directors with respect to the solvency ratio calculated without taking into account the provisions during the Transitional Period and adjusting the stock scenario, as required by the letter.
+The following are data on the Company's economic solvency ratio, calculated without taking into account the Transitional Provisions and the solvency ratio target set by the Company's Board of Directors with respect to the solvency ratio calculated without taking into account the Provisions for the Transitional Period and adjusting the stock scenario, as required by the letter.
 As stated, the ratio is higher than the solvency ratio required by the letter.

-Solvency ratio without applying the Transitional Provisions for the deployment period, and without adjusting the shares scenario:
+Solvency ratio without applying the Transitional Provisions for the Transitional Period, and without adjusting the shares scenario:

 As of December 31

-2022 2021
+2023 2022

 Audited

-In NIS th ousand
+NIS tho usand

-Recognized own funds in respect of SCR - please see Section 6 12,301,691 11,112,151
+Shareholders' equity in respect of SCR - see Section 6 12,848,471 12,301,691

-Solvency capital requirement (SCR) - please see Section 6 8,254,667 9,818,889
+Solvency capital requirement (SCR) - see Section 6 8,434,457 8,254,667

-Surplus 4,047,024 1,293,262
+Surplus 4,414,014 4,047,024

-Economic solvency ratio (in %) 149% 113%
+Economic solvency ratio (in %) 152% 149%

-. , ,

-Effect of material capital-related measures taken in the period between the calculation date and the publication date of the solvency ratio report:
+Effect of material equity transactions taken in the period between the calculation date and the publication date of the solvency ratio report:

-Raising of capital instruments 354,205
+Raising of capital instruments

-Recognized own funds in respect of SCR 12,301,691 11,466,356
+Shareholders' equity in respect of SCR 12,848,471 12,301,691

-Surplus 4,047,024 1,647,467
+Surplus 4,414,014 4,047,024

-Economic solvency ratio (in %) 149% 117%
+Economic solvency ratio (in %) 152% 149%

 Capital surplus after capital-related actions in relation to the Board of Directors' target:

-Minimum solvency ratio target without applying the Transitional Provisions 111% 108%
+Minimum solvency ratio target without applying the Transitional Provisions 115% 111%

-Capital surplus over target 3,139,011 861,956
+Capital surplus over target 3,148,846 3,139,011